 The Board of Directors of the general partner of the Partnership does not have a separate compensation committee.
 Executive compensation is determined by the Board of Directors.
 Mr. Donovan is President, Chief Executive Officer and a Director.
-Mr. Cavanaugh is a Director and a Former Chief Executive Officer who retired on May 31, 2007.

-The Board of Directors reviewed and discussed with the Partnership's management the Compensation Discussion and Analysis contained in this annual report on Form 10-K. Based on that review and discussion, the Board of Directors recommends that the Compensation Discussion and Analysis be included in the Partnership's annual report on Form 10-K for the year ended September 30, 2007.
+The Board of Directors reviewed and discussed with the Partnership's management the Compensation Discussion and Analysis contained in this annual report on Form 10-K. Based on that review and discussion, the Board of Directors recommends that the Compensation Discussion and Analysis be included in the Partnership's annual report on Form 10-K for the year ended September 30, 2008.

-Paul A. Vermylen, Jr. Daniel P. Donovan Henry D. Babcock C. Scott Baxter Joseph P. Cavanaugh Bryan H. Lawrence Sheldon B. Lubar William P. Nicoletti
+Paul A. Vermylen, Jr. Daniel P. Donovan Henry D. Babcock C. Scott Baxter Bryan H. Lawrence Sheldon B. Lubar William P. Nicoletti